The Black Cat (1941 film)

 The Black Cat is a 1941 American comedy horror and mystery film directed by Albert S. Rogell and starring Basil Rathbone.
-The film was a hybrid of style: being inspired by comedy "Old Dark House" films of the era as well as the 1843 short story "The Black Cat" by Edgar Allan Poe.
+The film was a stylistic hybrid, inspired by comedy "Old Dark House" films of the era as well as the 1843 short story "The Black Cat" by Edgar Allan Poe.
 It stars Basil Rathbone as Montague Hartley, the head of a greedy family who await the death of Henrietta Winslow (played by Cecilia Loftus) so that they can inherit her fortune.
 When she is found murdered, an investigation begins into who might be the culprit.
 Alongside Rathbone and Loftus, the film's cast includes Hugh Herbert, Broderick Crawford, and Bela Lugosi.

 Initially set to start filming in January 1941, the film was delayed twice with the script being re-written by comedy writers Robert Lees and Frederic I. Rinaldo and having some last minute cast changes.
 It officially began filming on February 17 and finished filming on March 10.
-It was released to lukewarm reviews from The Hollywood Reporter, The Film Daily and The New York Daily News.
+It was released to indifferent reviews from The Hollywood Reporter, The Film Daily and The New York Daily News.

 Plot

-Cat lady Henrietta Winslow calls her family to her creepy estate.
+Henrietta Winslow, a cat lady, calls her family to her estate.
 Seeing their arrival, realtor Gil Smith and antiques dealer Mr. Penny sneak onto the estate.
 She leaves half her fortune to her niece Myrna, the other half to her granddaughter Margaret, and the estate to her granddaughter Elaine.
 Myrna's husband Montague gets $10,000.
-Gil's cat allergy exposes the presence of the two, and they are brought inside.
-Henrietta is furious when she realizes that Montague sent for Smith and Penny and intends to break up the estate.
+The interlopers are brought inside after Gil's cat allergy exposes their presence.

-Gil saves Henrietta's life after realizing her milk has been poisoned.
-Henrietta then reveals that no money is to be distributed until faithful servant Abigail dies as well.
+Henrietta is furious when she realizes that Montague sent for them and intends to break up the estate.
+Gil prevents Henrietta from being poisoned.
+She then reveals that the money will not be distributed until the servant Abigail also dies.
 That night, one of Henrietta's cats is poisoned.
-She cremates it in the furnace, and is herself killed.
+She cremates it, and is herself killed.
 Abigail orders everyone off the estate, but they refuse.
-Montague's son Richard discovers that his father is having an affair with Margaret and threatens to tell Myrna.

-Abigail is attacked, and Gil suspects there are secret passages throughout the house that are allowing the murderer to roam about.
-Gil and Elaine investigate several disturbances in the night, all of which prove to be red herrings.
+Montague's son Richard discovers that he is having an affair with Margaret and threatens to tell Myrna.
+Abigail is attacked, and Gil suspects that secret passages are allowing the murderer to move around.
+Gil and Elaine investigate several nighttime disturbances, all of which are red herrings.
 Abigail is found murdered.
-Gil, Montague, and Richard find Myrna hanging, but manage to save her life.
-Gil and Montague chase after the butler, but Elaine accuses Myrna of faking her attack.
+Gil, Montague, and Richard find Myrna hanged, but save her life.
+Gil and Montague chase the butler, but Elaine accuses Myrna of faking her attack.
 Myrna drags Elaine to the furnace, but Gil saves her.
-A black cat knocks over a candle, setting Myrna afire.
+A black cat knocks over a candle, setting Myrna on fire.
+Afterwards, Elaine lets Gil sell the estate.